ipatch/dotfiles/jobs/Linux/arch/README.md

 **my rant**, boot failures always suck and happen at the worst time 🤦

-**TL;DR** ❗️ make sure `/boot` partition is writable when upgrading `linux` and `linux-headers`, for me my HFS `/boot` partition was mounted as _read-only_.
-Install `yay -S hfsutils` to support RW of hfs partitions. if the parition is mounted **ro** more than likely the system was shutdown abruptly and running a file system check `fschk` on the HFS partition will allow mounting the partition with RW after the check is completed.
+**TL;DR** ❗️ make sure `/boot` partition is writable when upgrading `linux` & `linux-headers`, for me, my HFS `/boot` partition was mounted as _read-only_.
+Install `yay -S hfsutils` to support RW of hfs partitions. if the partition is mounted **ro** more than likely the system was shutdown abruptly and running a file system check `fschk` on the HFS partition will allow mounting the partition with RW after the check is completed.

-my most recent boot failure happened after upgrading all system packages on my arch linux install using `yay -Syu`. to make matters worse i'm running arch on a macbook without an internal display, and FWR the std <kbd>option</kbd> is not [diplaying][ul1] any bootable disks or even displaying the boot menu
+my most recent boot failure happened after upgrading all system packages on my arch linux install using `yay -Syu`. to make matters worse i'm running arch on a macbook **without** an internal display, and FWR the typical _hold the_ <kbd>option</kbd> _key during boot_ is not [displaying][ul1] any bootable disks or even displaying the boot menu

 fortunately [resetting][ul2] the nvram _wait for **2 chimes**_ and the grub menu entry displays arch linux and advanced options